-Will It Prove an Acceptable Beverage to Respectable Democrate?

-Judge Parker's "admonition,"

-dressed to his waning supporters, in his speech to the visiting editors, has in it, for all its rhodomontade, a shadow of the nathetic.
-It is little wonder that there are disensions in the Democratic camp, as staid gentlemen from the South, and West, men who have certain traditions of respectability to reckon with, find that their candidate is and always has been cheek by jowl with David Bennett Hill and hand in glove with Tammany.
+Will It Prove an Acceptable Beverage to Respectable Democrats?
+Judge Parker's "admonition," addressed to his waning supporters, in his speech to the visiting editors, has in it. for all its rhodomontade, a shadow of the pathetic.
+It is little wonder that there are dissensions in the Democratic camp, as staid gentlemen from the South, East and West, men who have certain traditions of respectability to reckon with.

-Judge Parker, recognizing the daugers of his position, but unable to shake off the political associates and methods by which he has risen, pleads fervently for 'the elimination of personal, factional and unimportant differences involving no surrender of principle."
-Such elimination, he declares, "is essential to suc-

-But will the Democrats drink the

-Tammany "tar water?"
+has been cheek by jowl with David Bennett Hill and hand in glove with Tammany.
+Judge Parker, recognizing the dangers of his position, but unable to shake off the political associates and methods by which he has risen, pleads fervently for the elimination of personal, factional and unimportant differences involving no and that their candidate is and always surrender of principle."
+Such elimination, he declares, "is essential to suc-But will the Democrats drink the Tammany "tar water?"

 There is something to be said-or there WAS-in favor, even, of "tar water."
-Bishop Berkeley in his famous eulogy upon that old-fashioned but un-pleasant mixture declared: "IT IS OF A NATURE SO MILD AND BENIGN AND PROPORTIONED TO THE HUMAN CONSTITUTION AS TO WARM WITHOUT HEATING, TO CHEER BUT NOT INEBRIATE."
+Bishop Berkeley in his famous eulogy upon that old-fashioned but unpleasant mixture declared: "IT IS OF A NATURE SO MILD AND BENIGN AND PROPORTIONED TO THE HUMAN CONSTITUTION AS TO WARM WITHOUT HEATING, TO CHEER BUT NOT INEBRIATE."

-Still, tar water went out of fashion

-A man who is weak enough to put his candidacy in their (Hill's and Belmont's) hands before the convention would not be strong enough to resist their influence after election, if he were by any possibility successful.-
+Still, tar water went out of fashion!
+A man who is weak enough to put his candidacy in their (Hill's and Relmout's) hands before the convention would not be strong enough to resist their influence after election, if he were by any possibility successful .-William J. Bryan.
+Forty years of practical control of the government by the Republican party ment of the gold standard, both of which tariff has always been followed by busicept the verdict of history?

-Forty years of practical control of the government by the Republican party covers the whole period of modern prog-The only intervals of tion or failure to progress were when the Democratic party was in power.
+The Democratic party has been fatally tion or failure to progress were when as the water of his own Pluto spring. the Democratic party was in power.
+History shows that a Democratic